SEE MORE

 Managing Urban Construction Projects With Permit And Regulatory Compliance

-Construction managers should spend adequate time to thoroughly understand and comply with all local building codes, zoning regulations, and permit requirements.
+Construction managers should spend adequate time understanding thoroughly and complying with all local building codes, zoning regulations, and permit requirements.
 Work crews must be trained to comply with all these measures.

 Managers must maintain open communication with relevant authorities to address any concerns.
 New-style phones and digital devices can be used to communicate with building inspectors to ensure compliance with new regulations.